 Street parties and special events

-First, we request that you get together with a minimum of 3 other households to help take responsibility of your party.
+To hold a street party, you will need to request a road closure for your street.
+You need to get together a minimum of 3 other households, in your area, to help take responsibility of your party.

 Make sure you download the form onto your desktop before filling it out.

 We request application forms are submitted at least 6 weeks before the event.
 This will allow us time check the suitability of your request.

 Apply for parades, walks, or processions